Sentence List: Deaf Culture

 Helen Keller was a famous deaf-blind woman.
 She was an author, lecturer, and activist.

 H-E-L-E-N K-E-L-L-E-R H-K HERSELF FAMOUS DEAF-BLIND WOMAN.
-SHE AUTHOR LECTURER POLITICS INVOLVED INVOLVED INVOLVED.
+SHE AUTHOR TWO OF THREE LECTURER THREE OF THREE ACTIVIST.

 Matt Hamill is a Deaf wrestler.
 He won three NCAA National Championships, a silver and gold medal in the Deaflympics, and there is a movie about his life called “The Hammer.”

 M-A-T-T H-A-M-I-L-L HIMSELF DEAF WRESTLER.
-HE EXTENSIVE-LIST ACCOMPLISHMENTS ONE-OF-THREE N-C-A-A NATIONAL CHAMPIONSHIPS, TWO-OF-THREE HE WON 1 SILVER MEDAL 1 GOLD MEDAL DEAFLYMPICS, THREE-OF-THREE HAVE MOVIE ABOUT HIS LIFE QUOTE “T-H-E H-A-M-M-E-R”.
+HE LIST ACCOMPLISHMENTS ONE-OF-THREE THREE N-C-A-A NATIONAL CHAMPIONSHIPS, TWO-OF-THREE HE WON 1 SILVER MEDAL 1 GOLD MEDAL DEAFLYMPICS, THREE-OF-THREE HAVE MOVIE ABOUT HIS LIFE QUOTE “T-H-E H-A-M-M-E-R”.